123-hpprinter-setup/123-hpprinter-setup.github.io/README.md

 ## Troubleshooting Printer Setup

-**After installing the device drivers and software from 123.hp.com/setup try connecting the printer to the computer If any problems occur then follow the steps below.**
+**After installing the device drivers and software from 123 hp printer setup try connecting the printer to the computer If any problems occur then follow the steps below.**

 * The computer will first list the list of printers and other devices connected to the same network after installing the device drivers and software.